YMC-22/smart-filter/README.md

 ```php
 add_filter('ymc_filter_custom_layout', 'custom_filter_layout', 10, 3);
 ```
 If you need to create your custom filter bar, you can use the filter which will allow you to create your filter bar.
 This requires a basic understanding of HTML JavaScript and PHP languages.
-In the example, it is indicated how you can use the settings and output of a custom filter.
-For correct work, stick to the class names and attributes in the HTML markup when building the bar filter.
+In the example, it is indicated how you can use the settings and output of a custom filter. ***For correct work, stick to the class names and attributes in the HTML markup when building the bar filter***.

 **Example Custom Filter Layout**
 ```php